 - Able to compromise and is willing to make concessions to move the group forward in finding solutions.

-- Treats others with respect, tact, and consideration regardless of their status or position.
+- Treats others with respect, tact, and consideration regardless of status or position.

 Resource Management Skills

-- Able to make effective use of tools and resources to organize and share information with colleagues.
+- Able to effectively use tools and resources to organize and share information with colleagues.

-- Uses their initiative to develop systems ensuring information, data, and knowledge are shared to support project aims and objectives.
+- Uses their initiative to develop systems ensuring information, data, and knowledge are shared to support project objectives.

 - Prioritizes and effectively plans work activities and can adapt to changing conditions.

 Finally, workplace collaboration is all about trust.
 To be effective, each collaborator must trust that their colleagues will perform their roles to the best of their ability.
 Reliability, dependability, and consistency are critical to effective collaboration.
 If the team isn’t reliable, then chaos is inevitable.
 At best, the collaboration will be disappointing.
 And at worst, it will be a complete failure.

 Therefore, organizational abilities and time management skills are essential collaboration skills.
 Effective collaborators can handle their responsibilities, manage workloads, and meet deadlines.